-If you are facing any other difficulties and aren’t sure where to go, talk to your Student integration coordinator.
-We would be happy to help connect you with the supports to help you face those challenges with confidence!
+If you are facing any other difficulties and aren’t sure where to go, talk to your student integration coordinator.
+They will help connect you with the supports to help you face those challenges with confidence.

 What to Do When Things Go Wrong (Norlan Page, International Education)

 Students’ Association Supports (Kelsey Gillespie, Red River College Students’ Association)

 Most people know when their body is unhealthy.
 Whether it is a runny nose, cough, fever, sore muscles, toothache or headache – these symptoms indicate that something is going wrong with your body and you need to get help to fix it.